fbpx

 2PC Clubs

 2PC Clubs provide our congregation with opportunities that encourage a sense of community and foster not only established friendships but new ones, as well.
-We are glad to offer expanded club options for the Second Presbyterian Church family this year!
-Clubs include: Supper, Lunch, Walking, Movie, Restaurant, Coffee, Book, Roots and Wings, Parenting, and Pickleball.
-Signups were requested by September 17, 2023.
+We are excited about our club options for the Second Presbyterian Church family this year!
+Clubs include: Lunch, Restaurant, Supper, Movie, Coffee, Walking, Book, Roots and Wings, Parenting, and Pickleball.
 If you would like information on joining an existing club, please contact the church.

 The Edmunds Lecture